NYPL/dp-python/lessons/environment/3_editingcode.md

 You can also open the preferences for VS Code from the Command Palette.
 As a `pyenv` user, there's a particularly useful setting to create.
+VS Code is over enthusiastic about activating `pyenv` environments in its terminal.
+To make it function like other terminals, do the following.

 1. In the Command Palette, launch `Open User Settings (JSON)`.
 It will open a new tab.
 2. Within the top level of the JSON file (the first set of `{}`) paste the following, `"python.terminal.activateEnvironment": false`